-The Bradford, Pa. native enters his 16th season as the head men's golf coach.
+The Bradford, Pa. native enters his 17th season as the head men's golf coach in 2018.

 In his first year at the helm, Stauffer led the Panthers to the 2002 AMCC Championship with a score of 306 -- the program's lone conference title.

-The following season, the Panters won the ECAC Southern Region Championship, which earned them a spot in the ECAC Division III Championship in Rochester, N.Y.
+The following season, the Panthers won the ECAC Southern Region Championship, which earned them a spot in the ECAC Division III Championship in Rochester, N.Y.

-In 10 of his 15 seasons, Stauffer's squads have finished in the top five in the AMCC Championship, and he was named the conference's coach of the year twice (2005 and 2013).
+In 11 of his 16 full seasons, Stauffer's squads have finished in the top five in the AMCC Championship.

 Under Stauffer's guidance, seven players have been named to the AMCC All-Conference First Team, including two AMCC Players of the Year (Fran Palumbo in 2002 and Brian Leljedal in 2004).
 Also, Tyler Cozad was named the conference's Newcomer of the Year in 2009.